grafana/tempo/docs/tempo/website/operations/caching.md

 # Caching

-Caching is used by the queriers and compactors.
+Caching is mainly used to improve query performance by storing bloom filters of all backend blocks which are accessed on every query.

-Tempo can use an external cache to improve query performance.
+Tempo uses an external cache to improve query performance.
 The supported implementations are [Memcached](https://memcached.org/) and [Redis](https://redis.io/).

 ### Memcached